rayne-fall/principles-of-data-analytics/README.md

 ## Table of Contents
 - Introduction
 - Imports
-- Load the dataset
+- Loading the dataset
-- Examine the data
+- Examining the data
     - Examining the first penguin
     - Counting the species
     - Counting the population of each island
     - Counting the sexes
     - Describing the set
-- Modeling the dataset
+- Modelling the dataset
-    - Types of variable
+    - Types of variables
     - Plotting the species counts
     - Plotting the bill length
 - Relationship between body mass and flipper length